alisaberizadeh/notica/README.md

 # Notica
-This is a web application for managing personal notes, developed with React JS.
+This is a web application for managing personal notes, developed with Next.js.

 ## Getting Started